canvasxyz/canvas/packages/gossiplog/README.md

 People use apps, apps use databases, and databases use logs.
 Rather than creating new peer-to-peer protocols from scratch at the application layer, we can consolidate the work by making a generic log that has networking and syncing built-in.
 This can be used by developers to make automatically-decentralized apps without writing a single line of networking code.

 Logs are identified by a global `topic` string.
-Any number of peers can replicate a log, and any peer can append to their local replica at any time (unlike Hypercore, for example).
-Peers broadcast messages via pubsub using libp2p, and also sync directly with each other using special merklized indices called [Prolly trees](https://joelgustafson.com/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit).
+Any number of peers can replicate a log, and any peer can append to their local replica at any time.
+Peers broadcast messages via pubsub using libp2p, and sync directly with each other using special merklized indices called [Prolly trees](https://joelgustafson.com/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit).

 GossipLog makes this all possible at the expense of two major tradeoffs: